Sara Oldfield - Secretary General

 BGCI Interns and Volunteers

-If you are interested in gaining valuable experience as a volunteer in the plant conservation sector please contact our HR department with your current CV and a brief description of your interests.
+If you are interested in gaining valuable experience as a volunteer in the plant conservation sector please contact us at email@example.com with your current CV and a brief description of your interests.

-To contact a specific member of staff, volunteer or intern by email, our address format is - First name, period, second name followed by @bgci.org
+To contact a specific member of staff or intern by email, our address format is - First name, period, second name followed by @bgci.org